 No, the territory shown on the map corresponds to the proposal for the extension of the continental shelf.
 The final boundaries will be approved and published by Portugal, after publication of the recommendations by the United Nations (Commission on the Limits of the Continental Shelf).

-After submission, on 11 May 2009, Portugal was put on a "waiting list”, waiting for a sub-committee to be set up (taken from the members of the Commission on the Limits of the Continental Shelf CLCS), which shall directly consider our proposal.
-We expect that the Portuguese proposal to be considered within the next two years.
+After submission, on May 11, 2009, Portugal became part of the "waiting list", and in March 2017 the subcommittee (taken from the members of the Commission on the Limits of the Continental Shelf CLCS), which shall directly consider our proposal.
+The beginning of the evaluation of the Portuguese proposal will take place in August 2017 and is expected to be evaluated in the next two years.

 The process has the following stages: